 1892: Almost 1,500 people attended the third and final day of the celebration of Rodeph Shalom’s 50th anniversary which featured the 300 children attending the religious school under the direction of Benjamin Blumenthal.

-1892: Rabbi H. Rosenberg was expelled from Temple Beth Jacob in
+1892: Rabbi H. Rosenberg was expelled from Temple Beth Jacob in Brooklyn, for eating pork.

 1892: The United Hebrew Charities Society has reportedly refused to give any more support to the striking cloakmakers because the society “received a good deal of support from the cloak manufacturers and these men refused to give any more money to support the persons who were fighting against them.